Steps of the eviction process in California:

 Step 7: Possession of Property is Returned

-Tenants have five days to move out once they have been served with a copy of the Writ of Execution.
+Tenants have 5 days to move out once they have been served with a copy of the writ of execution.
 If a tenant does not move out within that period, the sheriff will return and forcibly remove them.

 It’s possible for tenants to request a stay of execution, which would delay the eviction for an additional 40 days.
 If granted by the court, this will only put off the eviction, not prevent it, and the tenant will still need to move out after the 40 days has ended.